Design Constraints for a Commercial Version of Catchup

 - thick, embossed, linen finish cardboard (is that even possible?
 UPDATE: maybe!
 I’ve read Space Hulk (third edition) has an embossed board)

 - silicone?
 I’ve never seen a game board made of silicone, but I’ve seen it look/feel really good in various kitchen utensils.
 Could *all* the components be made from silicone?
 I’m out of my depth here.

-- a double-layer board: two sheets of card board, one on top of the other, where the top layer has holes for the pieces.
+- a double-layer board: two sheets of card board, one on top of the other, where the top layer has holes for the pieces (see Colorama for an example).
 I have doubts about whether the ridges holding the pieces in place can be sufficiently thin in this case.
 On the other hand, the pieces can have lips which overhang the ridges, to keep adjacent pieces fully contiguous.

 - If the board is to be folded, the ridges on the board could conceivably interfere with the folding.
 Perhaps there can be board sections that assemble like giant puzzle pieces to avoid this problem?
 Examples of games which use this technique: Rampage, Carcassonne: The Castle.

 Sense of Bigness/Thickness – The design should convey a sense of substance – of “bigness” and/or “thickness”.
 As the table game hobby has grown, many game publishers have discovered that big, luxurious boards and components are a huge turn-on for players (no doubt some have known it all along – Fantasy Flight Games, for example).
 In contrast, abstract games publishers often publish cramped games.
 I don’t know why, but it makes abstract games seem insubstantial.
 There’s no pleasure in huddling over a tiny board, struggling with your sausage fingers.
 Note: this constraint doesn’t require that the game be physically large, as long as ergonomics/design make the game *feel* generously proportioned.